Share this article

 10 October 20243 min read

-Whether you’re pet sitting a tortoise, or you’re a soon-to-be tortoise parent (congrats!), it’s good to have a basic understanding of the tortoise diet beforehand.
+Whether you’re pet sitting a tortoise, or you’re a soon-to-be tortoise parent (congrats!), it’s good to have a thorough understanding of the tortoise diet beforehand.
 To many of us humans, tortoises look like tough adventurers who very much go at their own pace.
 Therefore, it’s easy to assume they’ll eat almost anything green.
 This couldn’t be further from the truth.

 So, before you go throwing your kitchen compost waste into their tanks, we’re here to help guide you on all things tortoise food, what they can and can’t eat, and how often they should snack.
 Slow and steady wins the race, pet people, let’s learn some stuff about the tortoise diet.